kyma-project/kyma/docs/05-technical-reference/00-architecture/ac-01-application-connector-components.md

 ## Application Connectivity Validator

-Application Connectivity Validator verifies the subject of the client certificate, and proxies requests to Application Registry and Event Publisher.
+Application Connectivity Validator verifies the subject of the client certificate, and proxies requests to <!-- TODO: is this bit to be removed or more?
+"Application Registry and" -->Event Publisher.

-## Connector Service

->**CAUTION:** Connector Service is used only in the [legacy mode](../../01-overview/main-areas/application-connectivity/README.md) of Application Connectivity.

-Connector Service:

-- Handles the exchange of client certificates for a given Application.
-- Provides the Application Registry and Event Publisher endpoints.
-- Signs client certificates using the server-side certificate stored in a Kubernetes Secret.

-## Application Registry

->**CAUTION:** Application Registry is used only in the [legacy mode](../../01-overview/main-areas/application-connectivity/README.md) of Application Connectivity.

-Application Registry saves and reads the APIs and Event Catalog metadata of the connected external solution in the [Application](../../05-technical-reference/00-custom-resources/ac-01-application.md) custom resource (CR).
-The system creates a new Kubernetes Service for each registered API.

->**NOTE:** Using Application Registry, you can register an API along with its OAuth or Basic Authentication credentials.
-The credentials are stored in a Kubernetes Secret.

 ## Event Publisher